KLITHEKO/CampsiteCommander/README.md

 The app uses, constraint, linear and scroll views in xml to ensure all views are contained.

+**app theme:**

+**Visual look design**

+The users are then presented with a simple and intuitive UI that prompts an input to provide/retreive a "social spark" based on the time of day.

+The interface uses an artisan sage and clay  inspired colour palette, characterised by earthy tones that are aligned with flat material design principles.
+Subtle borders and soft shadows are used to create a clean and modern aesthetic.

+colors can be found in the colors.xml

 <img width="385" height="712" alt="image" src="https://github.com/user-attachments/assets/e14dd0ee-3c7e-4342-845b-898d3e5f4c51" />